 Bluehost, GoDaddy and SiteGround are among the biggest names in web hosting, each offering a range of different hosting plans.
 Whether you’re launching a new website or looking for a new host, with such low prices they’re all very attractive options — but which is best?
 Which one should you choose?

-In this comparison, we’ll look at entry-level plans for Bluehost, GoDaddy and SiteGround to find out what’s included in each, consider any specific extras for WordPress users, and take a look at both performance and uptime — with real testing and data (using two very different WordPress themes: the current default theme, ‘Twenty Seventeen’, and ‘Divi’ by Elegant Themes) for each service.
+Below, we’ll be comparing the entry-level plans for Bluehost, GoDaddy and SiteGround to find out what’s included in each, consider any specific extras for WordPress users, and take a look at both performance and uptime — with real testing and data (using two very different WordPress themes: the default WordPress theme, ‘Twenty Seventeen‘, and ‘Divi‘ by Elegant Themes) for each service.

 Let’s get started…